 Paolo Rocca.
 Mr. Rocca is chairman of the Company's board of directors and our chief executive officer.
 He is a grandson of Agostino Rocca.
+He is also chairman of the board of directors of Tamsa.
 He is also chairman of the board of directors of Ternium, director and vice president of San Faustin and director of Techint Financial Corporation N.V.
 Mr. Rocca is the chairman of the World Steel Association and member of the International Advisory Committee of the NYSE Euronext (New York Stock Exchange).
 Mr. Rocca is an Italian citizen.